What is Gonorrhea?

 The recommended method for gonorrhea testing is the nucleic acid amplification test, which detects the genetic material of Neisseria gonorrhoeae in the urine or swab sample provided.
 In a second type of lab test, called a culture, the sample is placed in a container to see whether gonorrhea bacteria grow over several days.

-If you think you may have gonorrhea, make an appointment to see your healthcare provider.
+If you think you may have neisseria gonorrhoeae infection, make an appointment to see your healthcare provider.
 Healthcare providers at public health or STD clinics and Planned Parenthood can also perform gonorrhea tests.

-Since a person may have gonorrhea without displaying symptoms, regular testing can help to detect the disease before it causes complications.
+Since a person may have this infection without displaying symptoms, regular testing can help to detect the disease before it causes complications.
 This is particularly important for people who are at increased risk of contracting the disease,

 Recommends that the following groups of people get tested for gonorrhea regularly: